simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ### Additional Notes

-1. Terminal Captures for the appropriate steps described in this tutorial are available here: https://asciinema.org/~maany.
-   While the tutorial is going to include links to some of them for the steps mentioned below, please feel free to check out rest of the terminal captures via the link above.
 1. We are a fast-paced development community and are constantly adding new features to the framework.
 Therefore, please feel free to check this tutorial for updates that can be useful for your future deployments.
 1. Please do [get in touch](../help) with us in case any step is not clear or needs clarification.